tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/custom-analyzers-in-azure-search.md

 ---
 # Custom analyzers in Azure Search

-A *custom analyzer* is a specific component of search technology used to vary lexical analysis, exchanging default processing for custom processing.
-Examples include phonetics that find matches based on how a word sounds, or changing tokenization logic.
-You can learn more about the role of custom analyzers in [How full text search works in Azure Search](https://docs.microsoft.com/azure/search/search-lucene-query-architecture).
+A *custom analyzer* is a user-defined combination of one tokenizer and optional filters used in lexical analysis, exchanging default processing for custom processing.
+For example, you might want to add pre-processing logic to lexical analysis before text inputs are tokenized.

 ## Overview